smartdevicelink/sdl_evolution/proposals/XXXX-update-android-min-sdk.md

 ## Introduction

 With the progression of SDL Android as a library, it has become necessary to update the minimum supported SDK from 8.
-The proposed updated minimum SDK will be API 19, KitKat.
+The proposed minimum SDK will be API 19, KitKat.

 ## Motivation